Releasing Inequality Phenomenon in $\ell_{\infty}$-norm Adversarial Training via Input Gradient Distillation: Introduction

+In this paper, we proposed a method called Input Gradient Distillation (IGD) to achieve our goals.
+During $\ell_{\infty}$-AT, IGD uses a standard-trained teacher model to generate equal input gradients as guidance and align the $\ell_{\infty}$-adversarially trained student model's input gradients with this guidance by Cosine Similarity, which allows IGD to distill the standard-trained model's equal decision pattern into the $\ell_{\infty}$-adversarially trained student model.

+Experimental results demonstrate that, on ImageNet-100, IGD can effectively release the inequality phenomenon in $\ell_{\infty}$-AT and improve the $\ell_{\infty}$-adversarially trained model's robustness against attacks devised by~\citet{duaninequality} while preserving its $\ell_{\infty}$ adversarial robustness.
+To be precise, concerning ImageNet-100, IGD reduces the error rate of the $\ell_{\infty}$-adversarially trained model from around 70\% to 10\% against inductive noise and from around 40\% to 24\% when confronted with inductive occlusion, and the IGD-trained model demonstrates good generalization to various occlusion colors, in contrast to CutOut ~\cite{cutout} used by~\citet{duaninequality}.
+We also test our method on noisy images of ImageNet-C ~\cite{imagenetC} and random noise~\cite{duaninequality}.
+Results show that, compared to the baseline, the model trained with IGD demonstrates better robustness against noisy images of ImageNet-C and random noise, with error rates drop of up to 21\% and 50\%, respectively.

+Besides releasing the inequality phenomenon, IGD also serves as a tool to analyze the inequality phenomenon because IGD can control variables like the Gini value and $\left\|\frac{\partial f^{y}(x)}{\partial x}\right\|_{1}$ which are properties of the attribution map.
+With the help of IGD, we conduct a theoretical analysis to explain why releasing the inequality phenomenon can improve such robustness.
+Furthermore, we find that the severity of the inequality phenomenon may vary according to the dataset's resolution (i.e., the number of pixels in an image) and explain why this phenomenon exists.

-Main contributions of our paper are as follows: \begin{itemize} \item We propose a method, called "Input Gradient Distillation"(IGD for short), to release the inequality phenomena in $l_{\infty}$-adversarial training.
-Experiments show that the model trained with IGD tends to have a more equal attribution map and better robustness to i.i.d. noise and occlusion compared to the PGDAT-trained model while preserving adversarial robustness.
+The main contributions of our paper are as follows: \begin{itemize} \item We propose Input Gradient Distillation (IGD) to mitigate the inequality phenomenon and its threats in $\ell_{\infty}$-AT.
+Compared to the baseline, the IGD-trained model has a more even attribution map and better robustness against i.i.d. noise and occlusion while maintaining $\ell_{\infty}$ adversarial robustness gained by $\ell_{\infty}$-AT.

-\item We formally analyze the relationship between the Gini value(a metric to evaluate inequality) of saliency maps and models' robustness to noise and occlusion and claim that the equal decision pattern promotes the model's robustness by suppressing the deviation of the class score.
-We also explain why such robustness improvement is not notable on low-resolution datasets like CIFAR100. \end{itemize}
+\item We theoretically analyze the relationship between the Gini value~\cite{gini} of the input gradients and the model's robustness against noise and occlusion.
+We claim that the equality of the input gradients promotes the model's robustness by suppressing the deviation of the class score.

+\item We discover that the inequality phenomenon is more severe on high-resolution datasets than on low-resolution datasets.
+Based on empirical experiments and our theoretical analysis, we find that this property is common and explain why such a property exists. \end{itemize}